Tips to manage and execute them with success

 Process Flow Diagrams:

-The project manager is responsible for the selection of the devices that best matches the process design requirements.
+The project manager is responsible for the selection of the devices that best match the process design requirements.
 This includes the selection of the transmitters that fit the operating conditions, the type and sizing of valves, and other implementation detail specified in the process flow diagram.
 Some of these diagrams are:

 - Piping and Instrumentation Diagram – On the diagram describes all decisions or changes concerning field instrumentation, the assignment of device tags, and piping details.
 (P&ID)